Electra-project/electra-api-doc/_seller/-seller-transaction-post.md

       <em>Mandatory.</em>

 content_markdown: |-
   Returns the new transaction information.
+This will generate a unique address for each transaction.

 left_code_blocks:
   - code_block: |-